If you’re an enterprise website, you need to do dynamic search engine optimization.

 - Category content

-The first thing you need to really focus on are the keywords assigned to that particular category.
+The first thing you need to really focus on for dynamic SEO content are the keywords assigned to that particular category.

-Generally, you’ll have anywhere from 3-5 keywords for a given category.
+With SEO for dynamic pages, you’ll generally have anywhere from 3-5 keywords for a given category.

 You want to include the keyword in the H1, H2, any additional copy, any image alt text, etc.

-In a dynamic setup, those keywords are going to remain the same across the products or services listed.
+In a dynamic content and SEO setup, those keywords are going to remain the same across the products or services listed.

 It’s also extremely important that everything you include on the category level is, in fact, relevant to that category – no one wants to see women’s running shorts starting showing up on the shoes page.
 It looks bad for your business, and it looks bad to Google.